 Possible Sanctions for Law Student Misconduct at the University of Michigan

-If the Student Discipline Committee determines you are guilty of misconduct, you could receive one of the following sanctions:
+If the Student Discipline Committee determines you are guilty of academic or professional misconduct, you could receive one of the following sanctions:

 - Declaration of misconduct